What is the Student Conduct Council?

 The Student Conduct Council is a judicial hearing board that is comprised of trained faculty, staff and students from the SUNY Delhi community.
 The Student Conduct Council is bound by ethics and the Code of Conduct to appropriately apply policies and procedures as outlined in the Student Handbook.
 The Council is presided over by the Director of Judicial Affairs or designee.

-What types of cases do the Student Conduct Council adjudicate?
+What types of cases does the Student Conduct Council adjudicate?

-The Student Conduct Council hears disciplinary cases of a serious nature including behaviors such as physcial violence, drugs, alcohol, weapons, sexual violence, destruction of college property, arson, harassment, sexual harassment, retaliation, biased related crimes, disrespect for those in authority at the college and other violations that can warrant sanctions up to, and including, suspension or expulsion from the College.
-The Student Conduct Council also hears cases in which a student has exibited a pattern of behavior resulting in progressive sanctions being exhausted.
+The Student Conduct Council hears disciplinary cases of a serious nature including behaviors such as physcial violence, drugs, alcohol, weapons, sexual violence, destruction of college property, arson, harassment, sexual harassment, retaliation, bias-related crimes, disrespect for those in authority at the college and other violations that can warrant sanctions up to, and including, suspension or expulsion from the college.
+The Student Conduct Council also hears cases in which a student has exhibited a pattern of behavior resulting in progressive sanctions being exhausted.
 A Student Conduct Council hearing is an additional option for students who choose not to have their case be heard by a single administrative hearing officer.

 What is a sanction?

 Disciplinary sanctions are outcomes and/or requirements placed upon a student who has been found to be responsible for violations of college policies.
 Sanctions are designed to be educational in nature, and are intended to balance the needs of the individual with the needs of the college community.
 Sanctions also provide students with opportunities to develop the necessary skills to eliminate harmful behavior and to learn from poor decisions.
 They also provide relevant outlets for personal growth and development, so that students may become contributing members of the college community.
 Sanctions are recommended by the Student Conduct Council for approval by the Vice President for Student Life.
 For academic integrity cases, sanction recommendations will be given to the College Provost.